Common questions relating to Ecology Building Society transfer of equity

 Please provide a copy of your National Insurance Number?

-General Advice to read in further to the above Ecology Building Society transfer of equity information :
+General Advice to read in supporting the above Ecology Building Society transfer of equity Info :

 Tax and Legal

 There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Ecology Building Society conveyancing panel and accountant before transferring equity.

 Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
 If such conditions are not complied with you may be in violation of the lease.
 This could trigger the freeholder taking enforcement action against you.